alexandertriukhan/cv/README.md

 Working independently often with a very limited amount of documentation.
 Heavy optimization of a React application.
 Actively taking part in UI-UX solutions.

 Communication daily with a local team.
 Once a week call with a USA-based team.

-**SoapBox** - startup project.
+#### SoapBox
+> Startup project.
 Blockchain youtube analog.
-Working in a team of 15 people.
+> Working in a team of 15 people.
 Frontend team - 2 people.

 **Stack of technologies and methods:**